StevenRice99/COMP-4770/readme.md

    9. **Design and implement even more goal-oriented behaviours and a corresponding evaluators and relevant features.
 Make use of the low walls and elevated areas for cover and good sniping locations.**
       1. These were detailed earlier with agents being able to move into advantageous offensive and defensive positions.
    10. **Find and document bugs.
 Suggest design improvement.
 Suggest new features.**
        1. Everything is fully documented, and all features are welcome to be added into future libraries for COMP-3770 and COMP-4770.
+As I said above, one of the greatest difficulties other students in the class that would ask me for help would tend to have was they tended to get lost or overwhelmed with how modular and components based the templates were.
+I would explain to them that modular components are a best practice for Unity, but, given most students only have Unity experience from COMP-3770 and nothing else, trying to understand all components of such a large library seemed to overwhelm them at times.
+Thus, why I took a completely opposite approach with [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI") to limit the number of components needed, which could be something to consider with developing class libraries for future COMP-3770 and COMP-4770 classes (perhaps more so for COMP-4770 where the focus isn't necessarily Unity specific, and keep more modular components for COMP-3770 to teach students best Unity practices).
    11. **Go nuts.
 Add sound effects, explosions, etc. Make your game cool.**
        1. Made a castle-style level while keeping the same general shape of the original level.
        2. Added in weapon models.